 Psoriasis is an autoimmune skin disorder that causes red, itchy marks covered by flaking silvery scales.
 It most commonly affects the knees, elbows, scalp, and torso.

-Health experts believe the main cause of psoriasis is the rapid growth of skin cells resulting from an overactive immune system. ¹ Psoriasis is a chronic condition that goes through cycles of flaring up and receding.
+Health experts believe the main cause of psoriasis is the rapid growth of skin cells resulting from an overactive immune system. ¹ Psoriasis is a chronic condition that goes through cycles of flaring and receding.

 Psoriasis Subtypes